c3lang/c3-web/docs/implementation-details/specification.md

 The expression's side effects are performed.
 If the expression has a non-`void` type, its value is discarded.

+If the expression is a call to a function or macro whose return type is an optional, or to one that carries the `@nodiscard` attribute, discarding the result is a compile-time error.
+A function or macro that returns an optional but whose result is intended to be safely discardable may carry `@maydiscard` to suppress this check.

 ### Local declaration statements

 A local declaration statement introduces a local variable, a static or thread-local variable, an inferred-type variable, or a local constant.
 The full syntax and semantics are in *Variables* and *Constants*.